-Goût de France/ Good France 2019 - Embassy to host Cyrène Randrianasolo
+Goût de France/ Good France 2019 - Embassy hosts Cyrène Randrianasolo [fr]

-The Embassy of France in India to host Cyrène Randrianasolo, Young Chef Olympiads winner on the occasion of Goût de France/ Good France 2019.
+The Embassy of France in India hosts Cyrène Randrianasolo, Young Chef Olympiads winner on the occasion of Goût de France/ Good France 2019.

 New Delhi, 19 March 2019

-On the week starting from the 19th of March, across five continents and in over 150 French embassies and consulates, chefs will unveil their vision of a French-style dinner in an extensive programme celebrating French cuisine.
+On the week starting from the 19th of March, across five continents and in over 150 French embassies and consulates, chefs unveiled their vision of a French-style dinner in an extensive programme celebrating French cuisine.

-The Embassy will thus have the pleasure of hosting the young, high-schoolgoing French Chef, Cyrène Randrianasolo, who won the Young Chef Olympiads held in Kolkata in February 2019.
+The Embassy thus had the pleasure of hosting the young, high-schoolgoing French Chef, Cyrène Randrianasolo, who won the Young Chef Olympiads held in Kolkata in February 2019.
 Standing first among 48 young chefs, she helped France display its expertise in training chefs.

-Eighteen-year-old Cyrène is delighted at the prospect of returning to India with Chef Magdala Caussimon, her mentor from the Albert de Mun Hotel and Catering School.
-During her sojourn, Cyrène will meet young Indian chefs to exchange views and culinary skills over masterclasses at the Vatel Hospitality Management School in Delhi, and the International Institute of Hotel Management in Kolkata.
+Eighteen-year-old Cyrène was delighted at the prospect of returning to India with Chef Magdala Caussimon, her mentor from the Albert de Mun Hotel and Catering School.
+During her sojourn, Cyrène met young Indian chefs to exchange views and culinary skills over masterclasses at the Vatel Hospitality Management School in Delhi, and the International Institute of Hotel Management in Kolkata.

-Concerned about the environment and subscribing to sustainable cuisine, the young chef will have the opportunity of preparing dishes with products sourced from regional distribution.
-She will thus visit an organic farm in Delhi-NCR as well as explore the treasures of Khari Baoli, the famed spice market in Old Delhi.
+Concerned about the environment and subscribing to sustainable cuisine, the young chef had the opportunity of preparing dishes with products sourced from regional distribution.
+She thus visited an organic farm in Delhi-NCR as well as explored the treasures of Khari Baoli, the famed spice market in Old Delhi.

-Looking forward to the event, H.E.
+On the occasion of this event, H.E.
 Alexandre Ziegler, Ambassador of France to India, said, “I am thrilled that we are focusing on professional training and sustainable development this year.
 Cyrène, through her trajectory and success in Kolkata, is proof of French excellence.
 She shows that gastronomy enables encounters between France and India.”

 As the world’s leading tourist destination, France’s goal is to attract 100 million foreign visitors by 2020 and generate €60 billion in tourist revenue.